plasmax/Video-Depth-Anything/README.md

 ## LICENSE
 Video-Depth-Anything-Small model is under the Apache-2.0 license.
-Video-Depth-Anything-Large model is under the CC-BY-NC-4.0 license.
+Video-Depth-Anything-Base/Large model is under the CC-BY-NC-4.0 license.
 For business cooperation, please send an email to Hengkai Guo at guohengkaighk@gmail.com.